GamecockCentral - No surprise, Deebo attacking the NFL just like he did the SEC

 Deebo Samuel is showing the NFL what South Carolina football fans have known for years.

-Nine games into his rookie season with the San Francisco 49ers, the former South Carolina All-American has already proved that his style of play translated to the next level.
+Nine games into his rookie season with the San Francisco 49ers, the former South Carolina All-American has already proved that his style of play translates to the next level.

 ALSO SEE: Gamecock football dealing with Caslen statement fallout